debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

 - Object owners see their own LDAP objects even if they are hidden using the :ref:`slapd__ref_acl_group_hidden_objects` LDAP group.

+- Object owners can authenticate to the LDAP directory via the ``userPassword`` attribute.

 - Object owners have write access to the ``shadowLastChange`` attribute, and write-only access to the ``userPassword`` attribute in their own LDAP objects to allow password changes.